catedrasaes-umu/NoSQLDataEngineering/es.um.nosql.streaminginference.json2dbschema/docker/README.md

 ## Set up Mongo tests

-Edit deployments/benchmark.sh to specify the datasets to run
+Edit deployments/benchmark/benchmark.sh to specify the datasets to be run

 ## Building and running Schema Inference on Spark Streaming